Alabama Crimson Tide: Football

 University of Alabama law student William G. Little learned how to play American football while attending school in Andover, Massachusetts and began teaching the sport to fellow Alabama students in early 1892.
 Later in the year, the school formed an official team of 19 players, with Little as captain and E. B. Beaumont as head coach.
 Early newspaper accounts of Alabama football simply listed the team as the "varsity" or the "Crimson White", after the school colors.
 Headline writers then made popular the nickname "The Thin Red Line".
 It was not until 1907 that the name "Crimson Tide" was used to describe Alabama.
 The name was supposedly first used by Hugh Roberts, former sports editor of the Birmingham Age-Herald.
-Roberts coined the nickname to describe the 1907 Alabama-Auburn game, played in a sea of mud.
+Roberts coined the nickname to describe the 1907 Alabama–Auburn game, played in a sea of mud.
 Although Auburn was favored to win, Alabama played well in the red mud and held Auburn to a 6–6 tie.

 Since then, the program has won 28 Southeastern Conference (SEC) championships and claimed 18 national championships.
 These include, for years prior to consensus selections, five titles from NCAA-recognized "major selectors" bestowed in 1934 and 1941, and retrospectively for 1925, 1926, and 1930.
 Alabama was also retrospectively selected as national champion for 1945, 1966, and 1977, as well as at the end of the 1975 college football season by the Matthews, Congrove, Colley Matrix, and Dunkel Systems, but these five are not claimed by the university.
 In January 2012, Alabama defeated No. 1 LSU 21–0 to take the BCS national title.
 In January 2013, Alabama defeated the Notre Dame Fighting Irish 42–14 for its 15th national championship.
 In January 2016, Alabama defeated the Clemson Tigers 45–40 to claim its 16th national championship.
 On January 8, 2018, Alabama defeated the Georgia Bulldogs 26–23 to take the team's 17th national championship.
 On January 11, 2021, Alabama defeated the Ohio State Buckeyes 52-24 for its 18th national championship.

-The team has also made 65 bowl appearances throughout their history (an NCAA record), beginning with the 1926 Rose Bowl.
-Alabama's most recent bowl appearance was at the 2020 Citrus Bowl.
-Alabama has a 39–26–3 bowl game record.
+The team has also made 65 bowl appearances throughout its history (an NCAA record), beginning with the 1926 Rose Bowl.
+Alabama's most recent bowl appearance was a loss to the eventual National Champion, University of Michigan, 20-27 at the 2024 Rose Bowl.
+Alabama is scheduled to play Michigan again on December 31, 2024.
+Alabama has a 44–26–3 bowl game record.
 Since 1913, Alabama has had 98 players selected as first team All-Americans, with 29 of them being consensus selections.
 In 2009, Alabama also recorded their first Heisman Trophy winner, Mark Ingram II, in the closest Heisman Trophy race.
 In 2015, Alabama had its second Heisman Trophy winner in Derrick Henry.
 In 2020, wide receiver DeVonta Smith became the program's third Heisman Trophy winner.
+And in 2022 Bryce Young became the first quarterback,and fourth overall Heisman Trophy winner.